-Although the DreamCloud mattress uses a thick layer of memory foam near its surface and is often touted as a memory foam bed, we actually the mattress has more of a mixed feel to it.
+Although the DreamCloud Premier mattress uses a thick layer of memory foam near its surface and is often touted as a memory foam bed, we actually the mattress has more of a mixed feel to it.
 The flagship DreamCloud, on the other hand, has more of that conforming memory foam feel.

 We think the Euro-top on DreamCloud Premier works to somewhat counteract the memory foam feel.
 The result is a comfortable, accommodating feel that lands somewhere between Nectar and WinkBed.

-Compared to Awara, we think DreamCloud is a hair softer.
+Compared to Awara, we think DreamCloud Premier is a hair softer.
 The surface of the bed is just a little more forgiving.
 Compared to the flagship DreamCloud mattress, Awara and DreamCloud Premier are both firmer since the